griptape-ai/griptape-trade-school/docs/courses/chatbot-rulesets/03_the_chat_utility.md

 Here's a quick example of a not-very-funny joke with the chatbot:

 ```
-Q: Hello!
+User: Hello!
 processing...
 [07/20/23 06:37:45] INFO     Task 167f55dda2be46a7bc9002a48214dbf4
                              Input: Hello!
 [07/20/23 06:37:46] INFO     Task 167f55dda2be46a7bc9002a48214dbf4
                              Output: Hello!
 How can I assist you today?
-A: Hello!
+Assistant: Hello!
 How can I assist you today?
-Q: Tell me a joke about python
+User: Tell me a joke about python
 processing...
 [07/20/23 06:37:58] INFO     Task 167f55dda2be46a7bc9002a48214dbf4
                              Input: Tell me a joke about python
 [07/20/23 06:38:00] INFO     Task 167f55dda2be46a7bc9002a48214dbf4
                              Output: Why did the python programmer get bitten by a snake?
 Because they forgot to use a python exception handler!
-A: Why did the python programmer get bitten by a snake?
+Assistant: Why did the python programmer get bitten by a snake?
 Because they forgot to use a python exception handler!
 ```

 ### Exiting